emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 -) computationally very efficient and user friendly (there's your ONE advantage)

--) VERY expensive monetarily
+-) VERY pricey

 -) restricted, per-core licenses, which directly leads to

--) running on low core count CPUs (mostly on workstations, it directly follows that you would by it especially buy it for your 4-core or 8-core licnese), or if it this is not the case, running on servers which are probably not optimized for this kind of software.
+-) only running well on low core count CPUs (mostly on workstations, it directly follows that you would by it especially buy it for your 4-core or 8-core license), or if it this is not the case, running on servers which are probably not the optimum for this kind of software.

 -) restricted regarding exporting the computed data.
 No, you cannot open any of these files in ParaView or VisIt.